dangirsh/libjulia.el/README.md

 -   A "deparser" for converting s-expressions back to Julia code.
     -   Note: Julia's femtolisp parser has a `deparse` function that's not exposed.
 The [emacs-julia-parser](https://github.com/dzop/emacs-julia-parser/) exposes `julia-deparse`, but it seems unfinished.

-The existing tools are spanned by
+As a reference, the existing tools are spanned by

 -   Julia Mode - Syntax highlighting, &#x2026;
 -   [Juila REPL](https://github.com/tpapp/julia-repl) - Send code from a buffer to a Julia REPL controlled by Emacs.